imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

     What Service Fabric offers is better utilization of each node in the cluster prior to demanding a scale action that adds nodes and cost.
 This boosts your ROI in particular as the number of nodes in the cluster increases.
 At the same time, the naming service removes the complexity of this utilization with built-in service discovery.

     Dynamic discovery, or addressing, of service endpoints is a feature that enables the Service Fabric runtime to utilize resources as it sees fit.
-As such, when you deploy services, they are distributed across the available nodes in the Service Fabric cluster, including replicas for stateful services.
+As such, when you deploy services, they are distributed across the available nodes in the Service Fabric cluster.
 Clients use the naming service to reach the correct service instance and related state, according to partitioning strategies, and the location of the service instance and related addressing is transparent.
 Service Fabric will ensure that services are distributed across nodes according to any placement constraints, while ensuring that nodes are densely populated.
 Greater density helps to reduce scaling requirements and related costs.

 4. How would you plan for high availability (HA) for Service Fabric in this solution?

     Service Fabric inherently provides high availability within the cluster region.

-    You achieve multi-region high availability for disaster recovery scenarios by using the backup/restore capability of stateful services.
-You can also create real time high availability across regions by configuring Traffic Manager to route traffic to both regions.
-In this case, any stateful services should be capable of reloading their latest state from external storage if not present in the region's cluster.
+    You obtain real time high availability across regions by configuring Traffic Manager to route traffic to both regions.

 5. Explain to the customer how Service Fabric can help the customer have visibility into overall solution health.

-    Azure Service Fabric introduces a health model that provides rich, flexible and extensible health evaluation and reporting.
-Service Fabric components use this health model to report their current state and the same mechanism can be used to report application health state.
-When your services encounter problems, your ability to respond to and fix incidents and outages depends on your ability to detect the issues quickly.
-If you report problems and failures to the Azure Service Fabric health manager from your service code, you can use standard health monitoring tools that Service Fabric provides to check the health status.
+    Azure Service Fabric introduces a health model that provides rich, flexible, and extensible health evaluation and reporting.
+The model allows near-real-time monitoring of the state of the cluster and the services running in it.
+You can easily obtain health information and correct potential issues before they cascade and cause massive outages.

-    For example, you can report configuration errors that would prevent the solution from reliable operation, and report these as exceptions to the Service Fabric.
-Exceptions that are detected while the Service Fabric tries to perform upgrades will trigger a rollback operation to avoid introducing this failure into the system.
+    ***Cluster health policy***

+    The cluster health policy is used to evaluate the cluster health state and node health states.
+The policy can be defined in the cluster manifest.

+    ***Application health policy***

+    The application health policy describes how the evaluation of events and child-states aggregation is done for applications and their children.
+It can be defined in the application manifest, ApplicationManifest.xml, in the application package.

 6. How can you update cluster settings after the fact?
 What kind of settings might you want to update?